Neelu2647/Mini-project/README.md

 # IMAGE CLASSIFICATION & EXPLAINABLE VISION

 ##  Objective
-This project develops deep learning solutions for multi-class image classification, focusing on interpretability and class imbalance.
-Techniques like Grad-CAM and saliency maps enhance transparency, while data augmentation and resampling improve class distribution.
-The goal is to build robust, interpretable models with reliable predictions.
+This project focuses on developing deep learning solutions for multi-class image classification tasks, with an emphasis on improving both performance and interpretability.
+To enhance model transparency, techniques such as Grad-CAM, saliency maps, and attention mechanisms are utilized to visualize and understand predictions.
+Additionally, to address potential class imbalance, data augmentation methods (e.g., rotation, flipping, and color jittering) are employed alongside resampling strategies like oversampling minority classes or undersampling majority classes.
+By integrating these approaches, the goal is to create robust and interpretable models that provide reliable predictions while offering deeper insights into their decision-making processes.

 ## Team Members
 22052657